 A well-rounded preschool nutrition curriculum helps children understand where food comes from and how it fuels their bodies to play, learn, and grow.

+Simplify administrative tasks with brightwheel and save up to 20 hours per month.
 Log healthy meals and snacks quickly throughout the day with brightwheel.
-The software makes it easy to create detailed menus that meet nutritional guidelines and report on your food categories and serving sizes to maximize your CACFP reimbursement.
+The software makes it easy to create detailed menus that meet nutritional guidelines, and report on your food categories and serving sizes to maximize your CACFP reimbursement.

+The best nutrition activities for preschoolers include quick five-minute sorting games, art projects, and hands-on science experiments.
 In addition to fitness and physical activities, try integrating easy hands-on nutrition activities into your preschool program.
-Here are over 15 ideas you can easily adapt for your classroom
+Here are over 15 ideas you can easily adapt for your classroom.

 - Food group sort: Give children pictures of different foods and have them sort them into categories like fruits, vegetables, grains, and proteins.